Vedic Astrology: A

 was challenged by its wave nature, and contemporary research acknowledges its

-dual wave-particle nature.
-The Double Slit experiment, in particular, reveals
+dual character as both a wave and a particle.
+The Double Slit experiment, in

-the profound mystery at the heart of quantum mechanics.
-Pluto was once
+particular, reveals the profound mystery at the heart of quantum mechanics.

-considered a planet, then demoted, and now some scientists advocate for its
+Pluto was once considered a planet, then demoted, and now some scientists

-reinstatement as a planet.
-Quantum physics has even led to questions about the
+advocate reinstating it as a planet.
+Quantum physics has even led to questions

-classical theory of causality.
-These are just a few examples, and we can expect
+about the classical theory of causality.
+These are just a few examples, and we

 I am not a